RagnarB83/ash-documentation/docs/singlepoint.rst

 By default, the files created by the Theory interface are not cleaned up.
-To have ORCA (in this example) clean up temporary files (e.g. so they don't interfere with a future job), one can use the cleanup function:
+To have ORCA (in this example) clean up temporary files (e.g. so they don't interfere with a future job), one can use the cleanup method of the **ORCATheory** object:

 .. code-block:: python